facebook/react-native-website/docs/debugging.md

 ## Chrome Developer Tools

+For apps created **without** the React-Native-Create-App,for Android 5.0+ devices connected via USB, you need to use the [`adb` command line tool](http://developer.android.com/tools/help/adb.html) to setup port forwarding from the device to your computer:

+`adb reverse tcp:8081 tcp:8081`

+Alternatively, select "Dev Settings" from the Developer Menu, then update the "Debug server host for device" setting to match the IP address of your computer.

+> If you run into any issues, it may be possible that one of your Chrome extensions is interacting in unexpected ways with the debugger.
+Try disabling all of your extensions and re-enabling them one-by-one until you find the problematic extension.

 To debug the JavaScript code in Chrome, select "Debug JS Remotely" from the Developer Menu.

-This will open a new tab at [http://localhost:8081/debugger-ui](http://localhost:8081/debugger-ui).
+This will open a new tab in your Chrome broswer at [http://localhost:8081/debugger-ui](http://localhost:8081/debugger-ui).

+To select **Debug JS Remotely**:
-Select `Tools → Developer Tools` from the Chrome Menu to open the [Developer Tools](https://developer.chrome.com/devtools).
-You may also access the DevTools using keyboard shortcuts (`⌘⌥I` on macOS, `Ctrl` `Shift` `I` on Windows).
+ - Select `Tools → Developer Tools` from the Chrome Menu to open the [Developer Tools](https://developer.chrome.com/devtools).
+ - for macOS: `⌘⌥I`
+ - for windows: `Ctrl+Shift+I`.

  You may also want to enable [Pause On Caught Exceptions](http://stackoverflow.com/questions/2233339/javascript-is-there-a-way-to-get-chrome-to-break-on-all-errors/17324511#17324511) for a better debugging experience.

 > Note: the React Developer Tools Chrome extension does not work with React Native, but you can use its standalone version instead.
 Read [this section](debugging.md#react-developer-tools) to learn how.